Cray-HPE/docs-csm/operations/boot_orchestration/Options.md

 * `bss_read_timeout`

     The amount of time in seconds BOS will wait for a response from BSS to a request.
 After this time, the request will time out.
 The default is 20 seconds.
-(This option is not available in CSM 1.6.0; It is available starting in CSM 1.6.1.)

 * `cfs_read_timeout`